Wild orbits and generalised singularity modules: stratifications and quantisation: Wild stratifications

-The generic case of isomonodromic deformations thus corresponds to working within the dense stratum $\mf t^s_{\reg} \sse \mf t^s$, while the nongeneric case is about exploring the deeper strata, i.e. the parts of
+The generic case of isomonodromic deformations thus corresponds to working within the dense stratum $\mf t^s_{\reg} \sse \mf t^s$.
+The nongeneric case, instead, is about exploring the deeper strata, i.e., the components of

-Note in particular that the nonzero integers $d_{\alpha} \in \set{1,\dc,s}$ which occur in the hyperplane complement~\eqref{eq:wild_hyperplane_complement} coincide with the \emph{levels} of an irregular singular untwisted meromorphic $G$-connection germ at a pole---they are the pole orders of the nonvanishing exponential factors there.
-Hence the nongeneric case is precisely the study of multilevel meromorphic connections.
+Note in particular that the nonzero integers $d_\alpha \in \set{1,\dc,s}$ which occur in the hyperplane complement~\eqref{eq:wild_hyperplane_complement} coincide with the \emph{levels} of an irregular-singular untwisted meromorphic $G$-connection germ: these are by definition the pole orders of the nonvanishing exponential factors based there, featuring in the formal fundamental horizontal sections, and the nongeneric case enters into the study of \emph{multilevel} meromorphic connections.